betterwebleon/international-list/README.md

 - in ***Linux with systemd***, open the Terminal and run with root privileges:<br><code>sudo systemctl restart network.service</code>
 - in ***Fedora Linux*** or ***Arch Linux/Manjaro***, open the Terminal and run with root privileges:<br><code>sudo systemctl restart NetworkManager.service</code>

 Close the window and restart your browser, if it has been opened.
-That's all.<br>Enjoy your browsing :)
+That's all.<br>Enjoy your browsing! :)

 -------------
 ###License